IQSS/geoconnect/heroku_setup.md

 ## Register your Dataverse

-Once your are on the admin page in the previous step, register the Dataverse or Dataverses you would like to use for mapping.
+Once your are logged into the admin page from the previous step, register the Dataverse or Dataverses you would like to use for mapping.

   1. From the Admin page: scroll down, click on "Registered Dataverses"
   1. Top right: click "Add Registered Dataverse"